amano-games/amano.games/_posts/starting-a-game.md

 ## Lazy Devs

-[Lazy Devs](https://www.youtube.com/playlist?list=PLea8cjCua_P0qjjiG8G5FBgqwpqMU7rBk) is one of the best teaches for game development out there.
+[Lazy Devs](https://www.youtube.com/playlist?list=PLea8cjCua_P0qjjiG8G5FBgqwpqMU7rBk) is one of the best teachers for game development out there.
 I love his tutorials because it shows you the process of doing a game from start to finish with a lot of polish and focus on gameplay.
 The tutorials are for PICO-8, but it also uses LUA, so a lot of things translate well to **Playdate**.

 ## a327ex

 If you want a big LUA codebase to look at as a reference, [BYTEPATH](https://github.com/a327ex/BYTEPATH) and [SNKRX](https://github.com/a327ex/SNKRX) are good examples of finished games made in LOVE2D.
 They are open source so you can check how they handles everything in the games.

-Dumb example:
+Basic example:

 Coming from **PICO-8** I wasn't used to importing external files so I was importing _CoreLibs_ in every single file.
 At some point I started to wonder if that's how everyone was doing it.
 I looked at **[a327ex](https://twitter.com/a327ex)** code and ended up having an single `init.lua` file where I do all my imports and set up the game.